aiidateam/aiida-core/docs/source/install/prerequisites.rst

     pg_ctl -D /usr/local/var/postgres start

 For a more detailed description of database requirements and usage see the :ref:`database<database>` section.
-Installing the RabbitMQ message broke through Homebrew is as easy as:
+Installing the RabbitMQ message broker through Homebrew is as easy as:

 .. code-block:: bash